 Guardianship.
 Minor children or adults who are incapacitated and no longer able to handle their own affairs often need a guardian.
 The laws surrounding guardianship in the State of Washington are strict and you will need the assistance of an experienced attorney.

 Conservatorship.
 Called the guardian of the estate in Washington, a conservator is responsible for the financial needs of a minor, developmentally disabled adult, or incapacitated adult.

 Finding the right solutions for you starts with contacting Tate Law Offices, PLLC.

-We serve clients throughout Spokane County and surrounding areas with their estate planning and administration, elder law, and real property legal needs with skill, personal attention, and in a cost-effective manner.
+We serve clients throughout Spokane County and surrounding areas with their estate planning and administration, and elder law legal needs with skill, personal attention, and in a cost-effective manner.
 To discuss your needs, please contact us online or call us at (509) 994-1599 to schedule a consultation.